Boreham Wood F.C.: History

 After winning Division One East in 2005–06, a season in which they also reached the semi-finals of the FA Trophy, losing 3–0 on aggregate to Woking, the club were promoted to the Premier Division of the Isthmian League.
 A fourth-place finish in 2009–10 saw them qualify for the promotion play-offs, and after beating Aveley 1–0 in the semi-finals, a 2–0 win over Kingstonian in the final resulted in promotion to the Conference South.
 The 2012–13 and 2013–14 seasons saw the club reach the FA Cup first round again, losing at home to Brentford and away at Carlisle United in a replay.
 In 2014–15 Boreham Wood finished as runners-up in the Conference South.
 In the subsequent play-offs, they beat Havant & Waterlooville 4–2 on aggregate before defeating Whitehawk 2–1 in the final to earn promotion to the renamed National League.
 Their first season in the National League saw a tenth FA Cup first round appearance, ending with a 2–1 defeat at home to Northwich Victoria.

 In the 2017–18 FA Cup Boreham Wood beat Football League opposition for the first time, defeating Blackpool 2–1 at home in the first round.
 In the second round they lost 3–0 at Coventry City.
 The club went on to finish fourth in the National League at the end of the season, qualifying for the play-offs.
 After beating AFC Fylde 2–1 and Sutton United 3–2, they lost 2–1 to Tranmere Rovers in the Wembley final.
 In 2019–20 the club finished fifth and again qualified for the play-offs.
 After defeating Halifax Town 2–1 in the quarter-finals, they lost 1–0 to Harrogate Town in the semi-finals.
 The club reached the first round of the 2020–21 FA Cup, in which they defeated League Two club Southend United 4–3 on penalties after a 3–3 draw.
 They went on to beat Canvey Island 3–0 in the second round, earning a third round tie with Millwall, which they lost 2–0.
 In the 2021–22 FA Cup, the club reached the fifth round for the first time after beating League One club AFC Wimbledon in the third round and Championship club AFC Bournemouth in the fourth.
 They lost 2–0 to Premier League club Everton in the fifth round.
+The 2022–23 season saw them finish sixth in the National League; in the subsequent promotion play-offs, they defeated Barnet 2–1 in the quarter-finals, before losing 3–2 after extra time to Notts County in the semi-finals.
+The following season they finished fourth-from-bottom of the National League and were relegated to the National League South.
+However, in 2024–25 they secured an immediate return to the National League, finishing fifth in the league before going on to defeat Maidstone United 1–0 in the play-off final.